 Billable services are charged at a rate of $68/hour during business hours (M-F 8am-5pm) and $92/hour after business hours.
 Before billable work can begin, NC TraCS requires a Memorandum of Understanding outlining the agreed upon scope of work, timeline, and billing/invoicing.

-• Community Feedback Sessions: Our trained staff are available to facilitate Community Feedback Sessions for researchers interested in obtaining stakeholder input on the design, implementation, or dissemination of a research project.
-These sessions last 1.5-2 hours and aim to elicit authentic and constructive feedback from a small group of stakeholders.
+• Community Feedback Sessions: Our trained staff are available to facilitate Community Feedback Sessions for researchers interested in obtaining patient and community partner input on the design, implementation, or dissemination of a research project.
+These sessions last 1.5-2 hours and aim to elicit authentic and constructive feedback from a small group of partners.

-• Advisory Group Development: We are available to assist with the development of your stakeholder advisory group by providing guidance on recruitment and engagement plans, methods for engaging and supporting members, facilitation models, and agenda setting.
+• Advisory Board Mentorship: We are available to mentor your team throughout the development and implementation of your advisory board.
+We can provide guidance on recruitment and engagement plans, member onboarding and offboarding, methods for engaging and supporting members, meeting planning and facilitation, and document and process design.

-• Latinx/Spanish Speaker Review: A Community Review Board of Spanish-speaking, Latinx community members are available to review and provide feedback on flyers, survey instruments, and other study materials to ensure linguistic accuracy and cultural relevance.
+• Latine/Spanish Speaker Review: A Community Review Board of Spanish-speaking, Latine community members are available to review and provide feedback on flyers, survey instruments, and other study materials to ensure linguistic accuracy and cultural relevance.

-• Charrettes: The Charrette program offers facilitated consultation sessions for community-academic partnerships interested in strengthening their research approach, engaging new stakeholders, or building their research partnership.
+• Charrettes: The Charrette program offers facilitated consultation sessions for community-academic partnerships interested in strengthening their research approach, engaging new partners, or building their research partnership.

 NC TraCS Institute logo vertical